ManageIQ/guides/providers/writing_a_new_provider.md

         # The uid_ems field if you see it typically indicates a field that can be used
         # to identify an inventory item across provider instances.
 Most of the time
         # for cloud providers this is the same as the ems_ref but not always.
-        # If your ems_ref looks like an integer ID then it probably isn't unique
+        # If your ems_ref looks like an integer ID then it probably isn't unique.
         # If it looks like a UUID then it probably is.
         :uid_ems         => image.id,
         :name            => image.name,